FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/checksum-create.md

 - The tool above could be used to calculate checksums in parallel if typical scheduling systems and multiple worker nodes are available sharing the same file system (equivalently, this would be possible in a cloud architecture).
 - the recipe assumes that everything is placed in your home folder.
 If this is not the case, replace `~`, the home directory indicator, by the corresponding path, or execute specifically all `md5sum` commands only with relative pathes (by navigating in the corresponding directory, first).
 The command will be something like `md5sum ./YOUR_PATH_HERE/*.jpg`, then, and will output something like `c691b3d2fc2678839a9c141b6ee1524e  ./YOUR_PATH_HERE/picture1.jpg` then.
 - The procedure above could be combined with a file length indicator (usually the amount of octets = bytes); the file length is usually retrieved much faster than the checksum, and might already indicate the inequality of two files (albeit similar file length does not guarantee content-identity, of course).
-- From Wikipedia: "Windows users may use the included PowerShell function "Get-FileHash"

-## Possible improvements from the current state of this recipe

-- `md5` is the most common hashing algorithm, but is also known to have vulnerabilities for checksum hacking (see <https://en.wikipedia.org/wiki/MD5#Security>), and has obviously also higher collision frequencies than functions which generate longer hashes, e.g. `sha512`.
-- `md5` and checksum concepts are neither part of EDAM ontology nor of FAIRsharing.org.
-It would greatly benefit the community if these terminologies were introduced.
-- If necessary for the use case, the "relative mode" by executing e.g. `md5sum ./*` should be discussed.

 ## Further reading